 RET Participant for Project #5: Cybersecurity

-This session was presented by Mr. Jake Ohnmeis, a CEEMS teacher teaching middle school math at Goshen Middle School on Tuesday June 12, 2018 at the University of Cincinnati in Swift Hall, room 608 from 2:45-5:00 PM.
-Before starting the session, Mr. Ohnmeis offered the left side of the room a choice of candy or mints and just gave the right side of the room a mint.
-He then directed the group to a website Todays Meet (see Figure 1) where each person could each post how they felt about choice some people had, and the lack of choice for others.
-The purpose of this experiment was to open up a discussion about the important of student choice.
-Students need choice so that they experience a sense of control, a sense of purpose, and a sense of competence.
+This session was presented by Mr. Jake Ohnmeis, a former

+CEEMS teacher who is currently teaching math at Goshen Middle School Before starting the session, Mr. Ohnmeis offered the left side of the room a choice of candy or mints but gave the right side of the room a mint.
+He then directed the group to a website, Todays Meet (see Figure 1), where each person could post how they felt about being given the option to choose versus having no choice.
+The purpose of this experiment was to create dialogue about the importance of choice.
+Students need choice so that they experience a sense of control, purpose, and competence.

 Figure 1: Group Discussing by Mr. Ohnmeis: Candy Experiment to Start Session

 Mr. Ohnmeis began his presentation by introducing himself to the group.
-He teaches a wide range of students, from Integrated Math 1 to classes ranging from advanced level mathematics classes for higher performing students to 8th grade math class.
-His classes are often collaborative, include a high number of students with learning disabilities and students who are often not on par with their grade level expectation.
-Mr. Ohnmeis then encouraged the group to ask questions at any point throughout his PowerPoint, to ensure each person got the information they needed and had a complete understanding of how to impelement Challenge Based Learning.
+He teaches students with a wide range of ability from Integrated Math 1 to advanced level math classes for high performing students.
+His classes are often collaborativebut include a high number of students with learning disabilities and students who are not on grade level.
+Mr. Ohnmeis encouraged the group to ask questions at any point throughout his PowerPoint, to ensure each person got the information they needed and had a complete understanding of how to implement Challenge Based Learning.

 The first topic of discussion was Challenge Based Learning (CBL).
 Mr. Ohnmeis defined CBL, explained the benefits, and the steps for incorporating CBL into a classroom.
-Each participant was given a printed version of the Slideshow presentation, titled “I Challenge You - To Engineer a Design!”
-In short, Mr. Ohnmeis defined CBL as a pedagogic approach developed by Apple Inc. in which teachers and students take on compelling problems together, looking for multiple solutions to real world problems.
+Each participant was given a printed version of the Slideshow presentation, enitled “I Challenge You - To Engineer a Design!”
+Mr. Ohnmeis defined CBL as a pedagogic approach developed by Apple Inc. in which teachers and students take on compelling problems together, looking for multiple solutions to real world problems.
 Both the process and solutions must be documented and communicated, and technology is often incorporated to solve these problems or challenges.
-Mr. Ohnmeis continued by pointing out the benefits of CBL, which include it is student centered, promotes engagement, acquisition of 21st Century Skills, and increased interest in math and science related careers.
+Mr. Ohnmeis continued by pointing out the benefits of CBL, which include the following: it is student centered, promotes engagement, enables acquisition of 21st Century Skills, and increases interest in math and science related careers.
 Finally, he broke CBL up into seven steps: the hook, the big idea, the essential question, the challenge, societal impacts, guiding questions, and instructional activities.
-To further enlighten the RET participants to these steps, Mr. Ohnmeis next presented a CBL unit he has taught.
+To further enlighten the RET participants to these steps, Mr. Ohnmeis next presented a CBL unit he taught.

 The next section of the PowerPoint was titled “Stand Strong with Pythagoras!
 Using Pythagorean Theorem to Build Structures.”
-This is a unit used in the Geometry section of Mr. Ohnmeis 8th grade math class.
-Presenting this unit gave the Research Experience for Teachers (RET) participants an opportunity to see what a CBL unit looks like.
-RET participants got a chance to ask questions and even participate in the discussion.
-Mr. Ohnmeis walked the RET participants through the main planning steps of his unit, which included, generation of essential questions, selection of one essential question and defining a challenge for it, the guiding of students that need to be answered to find an optimal solution for the challenge, , the implementation of curricular activities that teach students the standards targeted in the unit, while also engaging them in a hands-on, exciting, real-world activities conducted to find a solution for the challenge.
+This is a unit used in the Geometry section of Mr. Ohnmeis’s8th grade math class.
+Presenting this unit gave the Research Experience for Teachers (RET) participants an opportunity to see what a CBL unit looks like ask questions and participate in discussion.
+Mr. Ohnmeis walked the RET participants through the main planning steps of his unit, which included the generation of essential questions; selection of one essential question; defining a challenge; the guiding of students that need to be answered to find an optimal solution for the challenge, and, the implementation of curricular activities.
+Ensuring all these steps are executed creates an optimal opportunity to engage students in a hands-on, exciting, real-world activities while searching for a solution to the challenge.